MartisM/Copy-Improve/README.md

+Project where more organized approach was implied.
+Project was built using HTML5 CSS3 and Javascript programming languages.
+After rewriting huge chunks of the code, connecting same parts of the code together and cleaning up the code to be more structurized I managed to lighten the code by 10-15% in total.
+Reasons of achieving such results were led by removing unnecessary classes and IDs from the code that were left there for no reason.
+Different approach to the elements also made them to be more connected between each other what also eases code modification if needed.
+For the future purposes I would like to rewrite the entire project into HTML and CSS preprocessors Jade and Sass which would make the code even more lighter and easier to manage

 # [Start Bootstrap](http://startbootstrap.com/) - [The Big Picture](http://startbootstrap.com/template-overviews/the-big-picture/)

 [The Big Picture](http://startbootstrap.com/template-overviews/the-big-picture/) is a responsive HTML template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 The template features a full page background image and a fixed bottom navigation bar.